 Going to the Fisherman’s Wharf in the morning is the best – the Fisherman’s Wharf gets pretty crowded any day of the week, every season – but not so much at 9am!
 (The big crowds tend to come around after 11am.)
 There is plenty to do here in the early mornings before the crowd comes out.
 The morning is the best time to explore this amazingly touristy Fisherman’s Wharf.
 We did all of this in one morning – all before a big family nap.

 The Cannery Courtyard, located in Fisherman’s Wharf, will be hosting sixteen public viewing events for the FIFA World Cup and World Rugby Sevens championships from June 15-July 22.

 Movies on the Pier is a film series presented by the San Francisco Maritime National Park Association.
-Films are presented free of charge on a giant screen in The Triangle (vistor's center) at Pier 45.
-Space is limited, so an RSVP is required.
+Films are presented free of charge on a giant screen in The Triangle at Pier 45.
+July’s movie presentation is Down Periscope.

 The Fisherman's Wharf CBD is a sponsor of Fleet Week in San Francisco; a fun-filled week where we can give thanks to the men and women who tirelessly serve our nation.
 The celebration includes a parade of ships along the Bay, an air show featuring the blue angels, ship tours and live entertainment throughout Fisherman's Wharf and San Francisco.

 The oldest civic parade in San Francisco comes to the Wharf on Sunday, October 7, 2018.
 San Francisco’s Italian-American Community celebrates its 149th Italian Heritage Parade, featuring Italian and Italian-American dignitaries, music, performances, floats and representatives of Italian and Italian-American organizations and businesses.

 Wharf Fest, a free Fisherman’s Wharf festival, returns to San Francisco’s iconic neighborhood for the sixth year.